Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: HV approximation for large Gaussian spatial data

-The HV approximation \eqref{eq:vecchia-approx} is closely related to the multi-resolution approximation \citep{Katzfuss2015,Katzfuss2017b}, as noted in \citet[][Sec.~2.5]{Katzfuss2017a}, which in turn is closely related to hierarchical off-diagonal low-rank (HODLR) matrices \citep[e.g.][]{Hackbusch2015,Ambikasaran2016,Saibaba2015,Geoga2018}, as noted in \citet{Jurek2018}.
-However, the definition, exposition, and details provided here enable our later proofs, simple incomplete-Cholesky-based computation, and extensions to non-Gaussian data and to nonlinear space-time filtering.
+The HV approximation \eqref{eq:vecchia-approx} is closely related to the multi-resolution approximation \citep[MRA;][]{Katzfuss2015,Katzfuss2017b}, as noted in \citet[][Sec.~2.5]{Katzfuss2017a}; specifically, while HV makes conditional-independence assumptions that result in an approximate covariance matrix $\hat\bfSigma$ of $\bx$ with a sparse Cholesky factor (see Proposition \ref{prop:same-sparsity-factors} below), the MRA relies on a basis-function representation of a spatial process that results in a sparse nontriangular matrix square root.
+However, the approximate covariance matrices $\hat\bfSigma$ implied by both HV and MRA are hierarchical off-diagonal low-rank (HODLR) matrices \citep[e.g.][]{Hackbusch2015,Ambikasaran2016,Saibaba2015,Geoga2018}, as was noted for the MRA in \citet{Jurek2018}.
+The definition, exposition, and details based on conditional independence and sparse Cholesky factors provided here enable our later proofs, simple incomplete-Cholesky-based computation, and extensions to non-Gaussian data and to nonlinear space-time filtering.